-Sales forecasting can play a major role in your company’s success.
+Sales forecasting can play a major role in your company’s success (and your own career development).
 According to research from the Aberdeen Group, companies with accurate sales forecasts are 10% more likely to grow their revenue year-over-year and 7.3% more likely to hit quota.

 But despite the advantages, many sales leaders struggle to create sales forecasts that are anywhere near reality.

 We’ve compiled an in-depth guide to creating a trustworthy sales forecast -- rather than a wish-cast.
 Read on to learn:

 A sales forecast predicts what a salesperson, team, or company will sell weekly, monthly, quarterly, or annually.
 Managers use reps’ sales forecasts to estimate business their team will close.
 Directors use team forecasts to anticipate department sales.
 The VP of Sales uses department forecasts to project organization sales.

 These reports are typically shared with company leadership, along with board members and/or stockholders.

 Why Is Sales Forecasting Important?